Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Summary

 Result for $\mu_\nu = 3 \times 10^{-12} \mu_B$ and $R_\nu=0$, which ($\mu_\nu $) is obtained from the astrophysical observation, the NMFP is shorter than that with the in-medium nucleon form factors.
 The contribution of the neutrino charge radius is more significant than the neutrino magnetic moment.
 The contribution of $\mu_\nu = 3 \times 10^{-12} \mu_B$ and $R_\nu = 0$ for NMFP is about 1-2 \% compared to that with $\mu_\nu =0$ and $R_\nu = 0$~\cite{HYT18}.

-In neutron star cores, hyperons are expected to appear at higher nuclear density ($\approx 2-3 \rho_0$)~\cite{GM91,SM96,WCTTS13,MCS15,LLO17}.
-The inclusion of hyperons in the constituents of matter by including the in-medium form factors of hyperons will give a more realistic description of matter.
-In addition, it will change the fraction of matter composition, which will affect the neutrino interaction with dense matter.
-Moreover, it would also be fascinating to include the density dependence of the lepton fractions of matter composition, since the lepton fractions affect the neutrino transport in protoneutron stars~\cite{SS13}.
-These issues will be considered in future work.
+At higher density the matter compositions in the neutron star cores are expected to change and it will affect the neutrino interaction with constituents of matter.
+It would be fascinating to include the density dependence of the lepton fractions of matter composition, since the lepton fraction affects the electron neutrino transport in protoneutron stars~\cite{SS13}.
+These issues will be considered for our future work.